revdancatt/CAT422-glitch-location-viewer/README.md

 Original files can be found via [glitchthegame.com](http://glitchthegame.com)

-The javascript code (i.e the rendering "client") has a GNU GENERAL PUBLIC LICENSE.
+The javascript code (i.e the rendering "client") has a MIT LICENSE.